Course Descriptions G-I

 Grades 9, 10, 11 and 12 - Year - 1 Credit

 Modern Global Studies is a world geography course involving a study of people, places, and environments, using data analysis within the five themes of geography.
 The knowledge, skills, and perspectives of the course center on locating and analyzing historical, physical, economic, and cultural characteristics of world regions.
 Landforms and climates, economic development, migration and settlement patterns, and forces of conflict and cooperation will be investigated.
 Students will employ skills of inquiry and research to acquire a global perspective of the world and an understanding of the relationship between humans and environment relevant to current events.
-Students will take the World Geography End-of- Course SOL test.
+Students may take the World Geography End-of-Course SOL test for a verified credit.

 H471 Modern Global Studies ADV *

 Modern Global Studies Advanced is a world geography course involving a study of people, places and environments, using data analysis within the five themes of geography.
 The knowledge, skills, and perspectives of the course focus on locating and analyzing historical, physical, economic and cultural characteristics of world regions.
 Research and interpretation, analysis, and evaluation of data are significant requirements as students investigate how humans interact with each other and the environment.
 Students explore how past trends in history affect present day issues and make connections among physical, ecological, political, and economic information relating to our global society.
-Students will take the World Geography End-of-Course SOL test.
+Students may take the World Geography End-of-Course SOL test for a verified credit.

 H473 Current Affairs